erlang/otp/erts/emulator/internal_doc/AutomaticYieldingOfCCode.md

 The convention is to place the non-transformed source for the functions that are transformed by YCF in the source file where they naturally belong.
-For example, the functions for the maps BIFs are placed in `erl_map.c` together with the other maps related functions.
+For example, the functions for the map BIFs are placed in `erl_map.c` together with the other maps related functions.
 When building, YCF is invoked to generate the transformed versions of the functions into a header file that is included in the source file that